A Trail Encircling Lake Hopatcong

 Several miles of the Lake Hopatcong Trail align with the Highlands Trail, which runs for 182 miles connecting the Delaware River to the Hudson River.
 The trail is maintained by the New York-New Jersey Trail Conference.

 Volunteers are needed to maintain this local trail.
-If you would like to adopt a section of the trail to maintain, please contact firstname.lastname@example.org to add your name to the list.
+If you would like to adopt a section of the trail to maintain, CLICK HERE for more information.

 #KindnessForChristopher Rocks – Leave an inspirational message on the Lake Hopatcong Trail